 - 89% of companies report better retention rates because of their flexible work options.

-- In the US, 4.3 million people work from home at least half the time.
+- In the US, 4.3 million people work from home, with the help of productivity tools, at least half the time.

 - Small companies are more likely to hire full-time remote workers than big companies.